The Urgent Need to Reshape America’s Middle East Policy

 The Bush family, as is well known, has long maintained a close relationship to the Saudis and oil.
 Thus, the fact that 9/11 was supported and financed by Saudis, did not matter much.
 Nor did the very inconvenient fact that 15 of the 19 hijackers were from Saudi Arabia, as was Osama bin-Laden, the mastermind behind the attack.

-While President Trump’s reaction to the murder of the prominent journalist in the Saudi consulate in Istanbul is especially cringeworthy, he is thus far from being the first U.S. President closing his eyes to Saudi atrocities at home and abroad.
+While his whitewash of the Crown Prince is a slap in the face of human rights as well as the findings of his own intelligence service, he is far from being the first president closing his eyes to Saudi atrocities at home and abroad.

 In fact, the close American relationship with the barbaric regime goes back as far as a meeting in 1945 between President Franklin D. Roosevelt and King Abdulaziz Al Saud.